 Barbara H. Smith oversees growth, management and operations of Cooper University Health Care’s outpatient programs and services—a vast, regional network of comprehensive services that include prevention and wellness, primary and specialty physician services, ambulatory diagnostic and treatment centers.

-Ms. Smith has had successful, 30-year career as a healthcare executive.
+Ms. Smith has more than 30 years experience in healthcare, much of it in leadership roles using strategic and operational goals to obtain improved profit margins for hospital systems.
 Prior to her position at Cooper, she served as Senior Vice President and Chief Operating Officer of Robert Wood Johnson University Hospital – Hamilton, a 280-bed community hospital that is part of the Robert Wood Johnson Health System.

-Ms. Smith is a familiar face at Cooper.
-She held a variety of management and leadership roles at Cooper from 1984 to 2000, including Vice President of Operations from 1996 to 2000.
+Ms. Smith returns to Cooper after serving in management and leadership roles within the hospital system from 1984 to 2000, including Vice President of Operations from 1996 to 2000.
+She holds an MBA in healthcare administration from Mt.
+Sinai School of Medicine.

 DOUGLAS ALLEN, SPHR